azure-contrib/node-azure-search/readme.md

 	// optional error, or the list of index stats from the service });

+ var data = {
+      'text': 'Text to analyze',
+      'analyzer': 'standard'
+    }
+// shows how an analyzer breaks text into tokens client.testAnalyzer('myindex', data, function (err, tokens) {
+  //optional error, or array of tokens
+}

 // delete an index
 client.deleteIndex('myindex', function(err){
 	// optional error